AshTS/emu8086/writeups/entry0.md

 ## Getting Started

 First, we will be setting up our development environment.
 Everything will be created as a workspace, and will contain many libraries and one executable.
-We will start with just the `emu8088` executable crate.
+We will start with the `emu` executable crate, which will eventually give a CLI to the PC emulator.
+For now, we will leave this as just the default "Hello World" program.
+We will also want to create an `emu8088` library crate to contain the 8088 emulator code.
+Within this library, we create two modules, one for the BIU (Bus Interface Unit), and one for the EU (Execution Unit).